El Reencuentro season 1

-Gran Hermano: El Reencuentro is the first season of the Spanish reality show El Reencuentro and the first All-Stars season of the reality show Gran Hermano.
-It premiered on February 3, 2010, and concluded March 30, 2010.
+Gran Hermano: El Reencuentro (English: "Big Brother: The Reunion") is the first season of the Spanish reality show El Reencuentro and the first All-Stars season of the reality show Gran Hermano.
+It premiered on 3 February 2010, and concluded 30 March 2010.

-On January 31, 2010, during the last episode of El Debate for Gran Hermano 11, Gran Hermano host Mercedes Milá confirmed that the Gran Hermano house was going to open again just one week after the finale, this time with the former housemates from previous seasons of Gran Hermano.
+On 31 January 2010, during the last episode of El Debate for Gran Hermano 11, Gran Hermano host Mercedes Milá confirmed that the Gran Hermano house was going to open again just one week after the finale, this time with the former housemates from previous seasons of Gran Hermano.

 The format for this season involves the housemates working in pairs that correspond to the season of Gran Hermano they were previously on.
 This is similar to the twist used on Big Brother 9 U.S. The show was originally intended to run for only a month but was extended to 56 days due to high ratings.
 Days 35, 42 and 49, in particular, all received a viewership of under 3 million viewers.